cr2007/F20CN-CW1/report/main.typ

 #figure(
   image("images/Task1-Testing.png"),
-  caption: "The testing results from the program as specified in the coursework specification" ) \
+  caption: "The testing results from the program as specified in the coursework specification", ) \

 During the testing phase, I initiated the experiment by selecting a text containing approximately 600 characters.